 Lee County Human and Veteran Services serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (COC) funds through the U.S. Department of Housing and Urban Development (HUD).
 The application includes over $1.6 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
 Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided by the following funded agencies:

 2018 Continuum of Care Funding Cycle

 The U.S. Department of Housing and Urban Development (HUD) competitive Continuum of Care (CoC) funding cycle will soon open.
 Currently funded project performance is being reviewed, and agencies are being asked to voluntarily reallocate funds to create new projects.
-Letters of Intent to Reallocate Funds are due by April 30, 2018.

 All new and renewal applications for the 2018 competition we reviewed by the local ranking committee according to the Ranking Committee Procedures using the 2018 Ranking Tool.